AARP Community Survey Questionnaire

-What do older adults think about where they live, how they live, how they want to live?
+What do residents think about where they live, how they live, how they want to live?

-AARP Research and AARP Livable Communities have worked together to develop a questionnaire, available in both English and Spanish, that can be adapted by communities to help assess available resources and what residents view as important for successfully aging in place.
+AARP Research and AARP Livable Communities have developed a questionnaire, available in both English and Spanish, that can be adapted by communities.
+The survey is designed to capture information consistent with the 8 Domains of Livability.

 The questions become more detailed as they focus on the following topics: